 - Bathroom and kitchen counters with improved access

 - Upgrading necessary access for sanitary lavatory facilities

 - For dialysis patients plumbing and electrical improvements

 - Accommodations allowing the veteran to enter or exit the home safely

 Veterans who qualify for the HISA Grant need to acquire a medical determination that shows the above-mentioned improvements are needed in the home because of the disability.
 Veterans may be qualified to receive the HISA Grant and the SHA Grant.
 The SHA Grant is a Special Home Adaptation Grant.
 The veteran may also be able to obtain the SAH Grant which is the Specially Adapted Housing Grant.

 If the veteran has a disability that is non-service-related up to $1,200 could be available to them.
 If they have a service-connected disability they may qualify for benefits up to $4,100 for home improvements.

-When submitting requests to the VA for the home improvements that need to be done, it is best to use a company experienced in this.
+When submitting requests to the VA for the home improvements that need to be done, it is best to use a company with experience in this.
 Gamburd has been serving families for over seventeen years and has an excellent reputation working with the VA.
 They have professionals who will provide the VA with all the required costs and site renderings necessary.
-Gamburd is here to assist veterans and their families to get the accessibility and mobility solutions needed for people to feel safe in their own home.
+Gamburd is here to assist veterans and their families to get the accessibility and mobility solutions they need for people to feel safe in their own home.

 Gamburd appreciates all our military veterans.
-If you haven’t heard if from our lips personally – Thank you for your service!
+If you haven’t heard it from our lips personally – Thank you for your service!

 Call today to book an appointment: 888-902-2237 Open Monday through Sunday 8am-10pm PT